 Clarity charges the expert a 15% fee for successful jobs.

-This New York-based company is always looking for experts in the fields of healthcare, life sciences, technology, media, telecommunications, industrials, policymaking, legal affairs, accounting, business services, finance, real estate, consumer goods and retail.
+This New York-based company is always looking for experts in the fields of healthcare, life sciences, technology, media, telecommunications, industrials, policymaking, legal affairs, accounting, business services, finance, real estate, consumer goods, and retail.

 - ExpertConnect will contact you (or other experts) when a client requests a consultation.
 You will be notified via e-mail.

-- The “job” details the project, compensation, and other information.
+- The job details the project, compensation, and other information.

 Your compensation will be based on the hourly rate you set and the projects you accepted.
 Experts have to send ExpertConnect an invoice to receive consultation fees incurred.

-From scientists and doctors to farmers, barbers, auto mechanics and truck drivers, there’s a home here to become a Maven as long as you know a lot about a subject.
+From scientists and doctors to farmers, barbers, auto mechanics, and truck drivers, there’s a home here to become a Maven as long as you know a lot about a subject.

 To become a Maven:

-- Sign-up using LinkedIn, Google, or Facebook
+- Sign up using your LinkedIn, Google, or Facebook credentials

 - Wait for clients to contact you for projects.
-If you receive an invitation to a phone consultation via e-mail, you can either accept or decline the job.
+If you receive an invitation to a phone consultation via email, you can either accept or decline the job.

 It has a network of academics, CEOs, subject-matter experts on every topic imaginable, policymakers, and more.

 GLG experts can set their own rates, depending on their experience, designation, and practice area.
-On average, GLG experts of a non-tech field can charge somewhere between $200 and $1000 an hour to talk to clients.
+On average, GLG experts in a non-tech field can charge somewhere between $200 and $1000 an hour to talk to clients.

 The Bottom Line

-Online consulting jobs offer some of the best paying work from home jobs we’ve ever seen.
+Online consulting jobs offer some of the best-paying work-from-home jobs we’ve ever seen.

 If you have extra funds and want to kickstart your business by landing more online consulting jobs, you can also purchase a spot (pay for a listing fee) to be featured as an expert on one of the sites above.

-You don’t have to be an inspirational speaker, CEO or successful entrepreneur to share your knowledge.
+You don’t have to be an inspirational speaker, CEO, or successful entrepreneur to share your knowledge.

-If you have extensive experience in writing, business, finance, advertising, human resources, computer science, counseling, sewing, teaching, driving or other specific jobs, you can land online consulting jobs as long as you’re willing to help and assist individuals and companies with their problems.
+If you have extensive experience in writing, business, finance, advertising, human resources, computer science, counseling, sewing, teaching, driving, or other specific jobs, you can land online consulting jobs as long as you’re willing to help and assist individuals and companies with their problems.